francisb1996/automated-catering-planner/README.md

 ## Python setup for windows
 1. Download the Python installer here: https://www.python.org/downloads/
 2. Run installer, making sure to select "Add python.exe to PATH"
-3. After install completes, run `python --version` and `pip --version` to make sure install was successfil
+3. After install completes, run `python --version` and `pip --version` to make sure the install was successful
     * If commands fail, try restarting your computer

 ## Run script